 We all like to be comfortable.
-It’s nice to be warm in the winter time and cool in the summer.
-We do not have any control over the outside environment, however, the inside we can regulate by the mere touch of a switch.
+It’s nice to be warm in the wintertime and cool in the summer.
+We do not have any control over the outside environment; however, the inside we can regulate by the mere touch of a switch.
 Thank goodness for HVAC-R Technicians!
-We depend on them to keep us comfortable in our homes, schools and at work.
+We depend on them to keep us comfortable in our homes, schools, and at work.

 The HVAC-R Technician is tasked with keeping our air systems running smoothly and efficiently.
-They repair heating, ventilation, air conditioning and refrigeration systems, as well as, controlling the temperature and air quality from which we breathe.
+They repair heating, ventilation, air conditioning, and refrigeration systems, as well as, controlling the temperature and air quality from which we breathe.
 If you are interested in this line of work, you may be required to attend an online training program to earn a professional certificate or, at some schools, they offer an associate or bachelor’s degree program.
 Although online programs can be hard to locate, they are available.

 After earning your professional certificate, you may choose to concentrate your efforts on a specific specialization such as, working only on residential units or only on commercial units.
-Other concentrations may include specific brands or certain components of the unit such as, the electrical or computerized portions.
+Other concentrations may include specific brands or certain components of the unit, such as the electrical or computerized portions.
 Additional certificate programs can be earned to help you show your employer and your customer that you are dedicated to your craft.
 In addition, if you are working with refrigerant, you will also need certification.
 Some states may require a license to work in this type of business.

 If you would like to learn more about this field, please see our list of the best Online Schools for HVAC-R Tech Programs.